neidersalgado/grpc-google-tutorial/README.md

 >go run add_person.go <file_name_addresses>

+then to execute list_person, navigate to the path were list_person.go file is, and then run:

+>go run list_person.go <file_name_addresses>

 file_name_addresses is a file where is being saved the directory of persons.

 for test I'm using "github.com/stretchr/testify/assert" for assertions in tests you can add with